 Credit Hour Cost: $673

-An urban, public university smack dab in the middle of Philadelphia, Pennsylvania, Temple University is a large, multi-campus institution that enrolls close to 40,000 each year.
-Beyond its Philadelphia campus, Temple maintains seven other statewide campuses, as well as international locations in London, Tokyo, Rome, and Singapore.
-This year, US News & World Report ranked it 56th in the country among other public universities.
+Temple University is a large institution that enrolls close to 40,000 each year.
+Beyond its Philadelphia campus, Temple maintains seven other statewide campuses.
+It also boasts international locations in London, Tokyo, Rome, and Singapore.

-The Bachelor of Science program at Temple University delivers a degree in Sport and Recreation Management, with the choice of three concentrations: Governance and Policy, Sport and Recreation Promotion, and Event Leadership.
-Students in this degree also get to collaborate with the Fox School of Business and Management to brush up their marketing and economics skills.
-With a total credit hour requirement of 124 units (including a 12-hour internship), students jump into core classes such as:
+The bachelor of science program at Temple University delivers a degree in sport and recreation management.
+Students can select one of three concentrations.
+These options are governance and policy, sport and recreation promotion, and event leadership.
+Students can also collaborate with the Fox School of Business and Management.
+With a total credit requirement of 124 units (including a 12-hour internship), students jump into core classes such as:

 - Athletics Administration